TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-22-tamuctf-2022-labyrinth.md

 **What is PIE?** Position-independent executable is a security mechanism whereby on starting an application, the OS will offset the assembly sections (`.data`, `.text`, etc.).
 {.alert--success}

-Next, we decompile our elves using ghidra and make some observations.
+Next, we decompile our elves using Ghidra and make some observations.

 ![Labyrinth decompiled 1.](/img/posts/misc/ctf/labyrinth/labyrinth-1.jpg){.w-100}
 {.center}